Briscola: Scoring

 After all cards have been played, players calculate the total point value of cards in their own piles.
 In partnership games, the partners combine their points.
 61 card points are needed to win and 60-all is a draw.
 Briscola is usually played for the best of 3 or 5 games, however, Pennycook records a variant whereby 1 game point is scored for a simple win, 2 for scoring 91 or more and 3 for scoring 120, regardless of whether or not all tricks are taken.
 Games is then 12 points.

 In a three-hand game, if two players score over 40, they each score 1 game point.
 If only one player achieves this, that player scores 2 game points.
 A player taking 120 card points gets 3 game points.
 If there is a three-way tie for 12 points, play continues until one has a lead.
 If there is a two-way tie, the third player drops out and play continues as a two-hand game.

 Alternatively, when four play, game may be set at 121 or 151 card points; thus played over at least 2 deals.

 "Conquista" or black hand

 This is a popular add on to the game, which originated in the Italian version of "briscola" but has been widely accepted in the Spanish version of brisca.
 La conquista ("The conquest" in Spanish language) is also known as mano negra or sota negra ("black hand" or "black jack") in Spanish brisca.
-The black hand is defined as when a player automatically gets in his hand the king card, 3 and 1 card of the chosen "briscola".
+The black hand is defined as when a player automatically gets in their hand the king card, 3 and 1 card of the chosen "briscola".
 When those three cards are gathered by the player, they are shown to the opponent and the game is automatically won in spite of the points that the opponent has gathered throughout the game which might or not have exceeded the player's points.